By Jeffrey Meenes, CFP® (Published Date May 6, 2022)

 The fiduciary standard is the highest level of financial care specified in the US legal system and requires that an advisor put the client’s best interests first at all times.
 This might come as a shock to you, but not all financial service professionals are required to do this.
 In the absence of the fiduciary standard, a financial professional can (and likely will) make recommendations that are good for his own bottom line, not necessarily your own.

-Are you a Sales Professional interested in seeing how Meenes Wealth Partners could help prepare you and your finances for a recession?
-Contact me today to learn more about how I partner with sales professionals and executives to prepare for the unexpected.
+Are you interested in seeing how Meenes Wealth Partners could help prepare you and your finances for a recession?
+Contact me today to learn more about how we prepare for the unexpected.